Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 ```

 as a command in the script that is executed in the container or on the command line.
+(And in fact, using this in the newer containers will not cause an error or warning.)

 ## Running the containers through EasyBuild-generated modules